-The project under discussion in this text revolves around the transformation process of a miniature, volumetric artwork created in the metaverse - a virtual construct that is so small that it easily fits onto the fingertip of an avatar; so small indeed that it cannot be seen with the naked avatar eye.
-As such, the object is one that can only be scrutinized by using a device that stands in lieu of a microscope, in this instance the metaverse viewer's camera, which can be used to zoom into the object at a micro level.
+The project under discussion in this text revolves around the transformation process of a miniature, volumetric artwork created in the metaverse - a virtual construct that is so small that it easily fits onto the fingertip of an avatar.
+As such, the object is one that can only be scrutinized by using a device that stands in lieu of a microscope, in this instance the metaverse avatar's eyes, which can be used to view the object in 'mouselook.'